How to Clear & Flush DNS Cache on iPhone & iPad

-- Swipe up from the bottom of the iPhone screen to reveal Control Center
+- Swipe up from the bottom of the iPhone or iPad screen to reveal Control Center

 - Tap on the Airplane Icon to enable Airplane Mode – wait until the devices radio signals are off as indicated by the airplane logo in the status bar, then tap again on the Airplane Icon to disable Airplane Mode

 - Swipe down to leave Control Center, the DNS cache has been flushed successfully